-We incurred total operating impairment charges during 2008 as follows:
+We incurred total impairment charges during 2008 as follows:

+North America Luxury Europe

+(\$ in millions) Segment Segment Segment Total

+Impairment Charge

-(\$ in millions) North America Segment Luxury Segment Europe Segment Total Operating Income Charge Inventory impairment \$9 \$ 25 \$ 10 \$44 Total operating income charge \$9 \$ 25 \$ 10 \$44
+Inventory impairment \$9 \$ 25 \$ 10 \$44

 The \$25 million of impairment charges in the Luxury segment primarily consisted of a \$22 million non-cash impairment charge for a vacation ownership and residential real estate project held for development by a Luxury segment joint venture that we consolidate.
 We recorded a pretax benefit of \$12 million in the 2008 third quarter within the Net losses attributable to noncontrolling interests, net of tax line on our Statements of Operations representing our joint venture partner's pretax share of the \$22 million impairment charge.
 We made the net \$10 million adjustment in accordance with ASC 360 to adjust the carrying value of the real estate to its estimated fair value, in accordance with ASC 820, "Fair Value Measurements and Disclosures."
 The downturn in market conditions including contract cancellations and tightening in the credit markets, especially for jumbo mortgage loans as they related to our ability to sell residential products, were the predominant items we considered in our analysis.
 We estimated the fair value of the inventory utilizing a probability weighted cash flow model containing our expectations of future performance discounted at a risk-free interest rate determined from the yield curve for U.S. Treasury instruments.